Education Policy

 Universities must stand firm as radically inclusive communities of knowledge

-Universities are engines of prosperity and social mobility, but their role as establishers of truths, or challengers of concepts and beliefs is under threat.
+Universities elevate and empower – providing an engine for prosperity and social mobility.
+But their role as establishers of truths, or challengers of concepts and beliefs is under pressure

 Time to create universities of applied sciences?